Andrew Copson - Politics, religion, and freedom: is secularism failing and does it matter?

 Andrew Copson is Chief Executive of Humanists UK and President of Humanists International.
 His last book, Secularism: Politics, Religion, and Freedom (2017) was re-published in 2019 by Oxford University Press as 'Secularism: a very short introduction' and widely hailed as an indispensable analysis of the problems and challenges facing states in relation to religion and politics today.
 Andrew has fifteen years of practical experience representing humanist and secularist concerns nationally and internationally including as an adviser to the UK Foreign and Commonwealth Office and as an NGO delegate to the Council of Europe and the United Nations.

 We will be hosting this lecture via Microsoft Teams.
-If you would like to attend, please register and joining instructions with further information will follow ahead of the lecture.
+If you would like to attend, please register (by no later than 4.00pm on the day of the lecture) and joining instructions with further information will follow ahead of the lecture.

 - Event date